Skip to main content

 To tag, simply type the "@" symbol and start writing the person or organization's username or page name.
 The name should pop up as an option for you to click — linking to that person or organization's profile.
 For example, to tag Foremost on Facebook, type "@ForemostInsurance" in the post copy.
 Our profile name will pop up as an option to tag.
 Once you click our name, "@ForemostInsurance" will now show up as the entire account name — "Foremost Insurance" — and be highlighted in blue.

 Tagging can be a great way to give shoutouts, build bridges between others in your network and notify people of relevant or useful information you're sharing.
+Additionally, some platforms (like Instagram) offer the ability to tag users directly in a photo, which looks cleaner and more modern than the simple @ symbol, and gives you more control in showing who you've tagged.
+This should be an option when you go to schedule a post, labeled Tag People.

 Utilizing Hashtags